Ricky-Kynd/cs235-chillax-app/readme.md

 ## Description

-This is a simple Movie application that uses
+This is a simple Movie application that utilizes stuff.
+Please have internet to load CSS and Javascript frameworks!

 ## Installation